testsigmahq/testsigma-docs/src/pages/docs/addons/types.md

 ---
 ##In Testsigma you can create add-ons for the following use case:

-1. **Custom Actions:** Testsigma has a comprehensive, built-in NLP that lets you automate most user actions in simple English.
+1. **Custom Actions:** Testsigma has a comprehensive, built-in actions that lets you automate most user actions in simple English.
 But sometimes you may need to automate actions unique to your AUT.
-You can build your own NLP and automate those unique actions using add-ons.
+You can build your own actions and automate those unique actions using add-ons.
 See: [How to build a custom action in add-ons](https://testsigma.com/tutorials/addons/how-create-addons-actions/).

 2. **Test Data Generator:** Testsigma has [default Data Generators](https://testsigma.com/docs/test-data/data-generators/defalut-list/) to generate test data for your automation.
 But you can create your own data generators.
 See: [How to build a custom data generator](https://testsigma.com/tutorials/addons/how-create-addons-test-data-generators/).